cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 {{% alert title="Scoping a Comprehensive Pentest" color="primary" %}}
 When you set up a new <a href="/getting-started/glossary/#comprehensive-pentest">Comprehensive pentest</a> for an asset that you've already comprehensively tested earlier, you can select one of the options:

-- If the general size of the asset has not changed, **inherit the scope** of your last completed Comprehensive pentest; or
+- If the general size of the asset has not changed, **inherit the scope** of your last completed Comprehensive pentest.
 - If the general size of the asset has changed, **rescope the pentest** by adjusting scoping parameters, as described below.

 ![Options for scoping a Comprehensive pentest](/gsg/scope-pentest-comprehensive-options.png "Options for scoping a Comprehensive pentest")